 Convent life was not without its hardships; it was cold and accommodation was basic.
 Not all sisters warmed to this 15-year-old girl.
-At times she became the subject of gossip, and one of her superiors took a very hash attitude to this young “spoilt middle class” girl.
-However Therese sought always to respond to criticism and gossip with the attitude of love.
+At times she became the subject of gossip, and one of her superiors took a very harsh attitude to this young “spoilt middle class” girl.
+However, Therese sought always to respond to criticism and gossip with the attitude of love.
 No matter what others said Therese responded by denying her sense of ego.
-Eventually the nun who had criticised Therese so much said. “why do you always smile at me, Why are you always so kind, even when I treat you badly?”
+Eventually, the nun who had criticised Therese so much said. “why do you always smile at me, Why are you always so kind, even when I treat you badly?”

 Love attracts love, mine rushes forth unto Thee, it would fain fill up the abyss which attracts it; but alas! it is not even as one drop of dew lost in the Ocean.
 To love Thee as Thou lovest me I must borrow Thy very Love – then only, can I find rest.